On this page:

 - Discuss a unique accomplishment that sets you apart.

 Applicants who do not meet the eligibility requirements will not be considered.
-Eligible applicants who are not selected for a Trustees Scholarship (the value of in-state tuition, room/board, and books) will automatically be considered for one of the remaining Competitive Honors Scholarships (amounts vary from $2,500 up to the value of in-state tuition) to be awarded.
-Some finalists may be invited to campus for an interview with the selection committee in March 2019.
-Recepients of Competitive Honors/Trustees Scholarships will be notified of award decisions in April 2019.
+Eligible applicants who are not selected for a Trustees Scholarship will automatically be considered for one of the remaining Competitive Honors Scholarships.
+Some finalists may be invited to campus for an interview with the selection committee in March.
+Recipients of Competitive Honors/Trustees Scholarships will be notified of award decisions in April.
 All Competitive Honors/Trustee Scholarships are awarded as funds are available.

 The University Honors Program also awards scholarships to continuing Honors students on a competitive basis, including: